nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-with-view-designer/left-menu.md

 This tab let you customize your application per "UI areas"

-- **Dashboard**: You can customize the default WebUI dashboard and edit the default HTML code to include your custom elements.
+- **Dashboard**: You can customize the default Web UI dashboard and edit the default HTML code to include your custom elements.
-- **Document**: You can add, hide or edit the default document view.
+- **Document**: You can add new document pills.
+Also, hide and override default document pills.
-- **Drawer**: You can modify and organize the menus and submenus displayed in the left panel.
+- **Drawer**: You can create different types of drawer pages.
+From generic pages to new search forms or browse pages with determined root path.
+These will add a new left menu item.
 - **Main Content**: You can integrate new custom pages if you need to display specific information, like access to your profile information, the configuration of cloud services or some kind of specific report.
+Items can be added to Administration or User Menu.
-- **Actions Slots**: This tab also allows you to create and edit document actions.
+- **Actions Slots**: This tab also allows you to create and edit user actions to every existing category/area in Web UI.
-- **Translations**: Upload your messages.json file to add a new language to your platform.
+- **Translations**: Mange your messages.json files to add a new language to your platform.
 - **Themes**: You can customize your own theme.

 ## Resources Tab